matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 Creation
 ~~~~~~~~
-The home server will create an ``m.room.create`` event when a room is created,
+The homeserver will create an ``m.room.create`` event when a room is created,
 which serves as the root of the event graph for this room.
 This event also has a
 ``creator`` key which contains the user ID of the room creator.
 It will also
 generate several other events in order to manage permissions in this room.
 This